Ashmin-Bhujel/cs50-2025/00-intro/README.md

 ## Algorithm & Pseudocode

 Algorithm is a set of finite and precise step by step instructions.
 Pseudocode is a formal way of writing algorithms in human readable form.
 It does not need to be in some programming language it can be written in formal day to day human language.

+## Scratch

+A graphical and interactive programming language made at MIT.
+It can be used for teaching kids and people with non-programming background about the foundations of programming and problem solving.